rustacean-station/rustacean-station.org/_episodes/interviews/2022-12-02-gray-olson.md

 - [@40:52] - Allocating memory for data
 - [@49:34] - Safety invariants and validity invariants in the Rust ecosystem
 - [@53:19] - How to use unsafe code in a way that does not violate the validity invariant of Rust
-- [@1:04:01] - Embark Studios' mission to creating a world where you can create things as part of the experience of playing
+- [@1:04:01] - Embark Studios' mission to create a world where you can modify your environment as part of the experience of playing
 - [@1:07:27] - Embark Studio's Rust game projects
 - [@1:09:08] - Parting thoughts